Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Fill out all the appropriate information and submit said information.
 1. Click on the **Update Profile** button.
 1. Click on the **Create New Password** button.
-1. Upload an avatar, enter a bio, the current password, an email, a username and a new password in both new password and confirm new password.
+1. Upload an avatar, enter a bio, the current password, a new email, a new username and a new password in both the new password and confirm new password areas.
 Then submit all the data.
 1. View all submitted data and check for accuracy.
 1. Click on **Logout** on the navigation bar.
 1. Click on **Login** on the navigation bar and enter new login information.